errorcodexero/Reefscape2025/STYLE-GUIDE.md

 ## Subsystems

-**IO interfaces** should be named using the name of the subsystem, appended with "IO".
+**IO interfaces** are usually named using the name of the subsystem, appended with "IO".
+Other names can be used when it makes sense, but for most cases, stick to the subsystem name.

 **IO implementations** (the classes that implement your IO interface) should be named the same as the its interface, but with its own name at the end.